Xeno69/Domination/co30_Domination.Altis/readme.txt

 !!!!!!
 Please note that you can set unsafeCVL to 1 in description.ext if you are using addons which need createVehicleLocal for objects (unsafe!!!) !!!!
 !!!!!! (available with A3 patch 1.96) !!!!!!!!!

+- Changed: unsafeCVL is set to 0 in description.ext to disallow using createVehicleLocal for objects on clients! (available with A3 patch 1.96)
 - Added: InterceptDB support (enable in x_setup.sqf; #define __INTERCEPTDB__)

 3.99t
 - Fixed: While there was a "Mortar bag packs in Virtual Arsenal yes/no" parameter it was never implemented
 - Fixed: Ammo point/ammo load marker was gone
 - Changed: Ammo boxes are no longer created locally with createVehicleLocal (BI security change in an upcoming patch prevents using createVehicleLocal in MP)
-- Changed: Removed all createVehicleLocal occurences for an upcoming BI security change (see above)
+- Changed: Removed all createVehicleLocal occurrences for an upcoming BI security change (see above)
 - Fixed: Ammo cargo was removed from all vehicles including ammo vehicles :/
 - Fixed: If With AI was enabled Zeus placed groups on the player side got deleted shortly after the placement
 - Changed: More use of simple objects